View partials

 Debugging

-A relatively quick way to inspect a component for debugging is to find it’s comment in the browser’s DOM inspector.
+A relatively quick way to inspect a component for debugging is to find its comment in the browser’s DOM inspector.
 In modern browsers clicking on the comment allows you to reference it in the console with $0.
-Once you have a reference to the comment tag you can access it’s controller with $0.$component and it’s model data with $0.$component.model.get()
+Once you have a reference to the comment tag, you can access it’s controller with $0.$component and its model data with $0.$component.model.get()

 derby-debug